jngutteridge/phaser3-project-template/README.md

 Loading images via JavaScript module `import` is also supported.

+## Modifications

+There are no modifications to the template.
+The base scene is rewritten to use JavaScript classes.

 ## Requirements

 [Node.js](https://nodejs.org) is required to install dependencies and run scripts via `npm`.